-• In Ohio, there are different kinds of protection orders available to victims, including Domestic Violence Civil Protection Orders (DVCPO), Civil Stalking Protection Orders (CSPO), and Sexually Oriented Offense Protection Orders (SOOPO).
+- In Ohio, there are different kinds of protection orders available to victims, including Domestic Violence Civil Protection Orders (DVCPO), Civil Stalking Protection Orders (CSPO), and Sexually Oriented Offense Protection Orders (SOOPO).
 Courts can issue ex parte (temporary) orders and orders for longer lengths of time.
 Ex parte orders are typically put in place until a hearing before a judge occurs.
-A victim should be prepared to present documentation and/or other forms of evidence when filing for an order of protection.

-DVCPOs can be obtains from the Domestic Relations Division of the Montgomery County Court of Common Pleas: 301 West Third Street, Dayton, OH 45422.
-The phone number is (937) 225-4063.
-More information is available here:
+A victim should be prepared to present documentation and/or other forms of evidence when filing for an order of protection. - DVCPOs can be obtains from the Domestic Relations Division of the Montgomery County Court of Common Pleas: 301 West Third Street, Dayton, OH 45422.
+The phone number is (937) 225-4063. - CSPOs and SOOPOs can be obtained from the General Division of the Montgomery Country Court of Common Pleas: 41 N. Perry Street, Dayton, OH 45422.
+The phone number is (936) 225-6000.